EatGAN: An Edge-Attention Guided Generative Adversarial Network for Single Image Super-Resolution: Methodology

-After obtaining the normalized feature $X_{norm}$ and the attention-weighted feature $X_{att}$, we fuse them by channel-wise concatenation followed by a 1×1 convolution:
+After obtaining the normalized feature $X_{norm}$ and the attention-weighted feature $X_{att}$, we fuse them by channel-wise concatenation followed by a $1 \times 1$ convolution:

 Here $[\cdot, \cdot]$ denotes concatenation along the channel dimension, and $Fusion$ is implemented as a $1 \times 1$ convolution that linearly projects the joint representation.
-A residual connection then produces the block output $Y = X_{combined} + X$, which is cached as an intermediate Hybrid Block feature for subsequent reuse in the Hybrid ResBlock.
+A residual connection then produces the block output $Y = X_{combined} + X$, which is cached as an intermediate hybrid block feature.

-The proposed edge-guided residual module, termed Hybrid EdgeResBlock, comprises two convolutional layers and two edge-conditioned residual submodules (Hybrid1 and Hybrid2) with a PReLU nonlinearity, forming a higher-level residual structure for deep feature refinement:
+The proposed hybrid edge residual block comprises two convolution layers and two edge residual sub-modules with a PReLU nonlinearity, forming a higher-level residual structure for deep feature refinement:

-In this formulation, $E$ supplies the edge prior that modulates both Hybrid1 and Hybrid2, and $Y$ is the final output of the Hybrid EdgeResBlock.
+In this formulation, $E$ supplies the edge prior that modulates both Hybrid 1 and 2, and $Y$ is the final output of the block.